needlehmbl/security-audit/README.md

 Built as a practical tool for auditing your own network/workstation — grounded in real sysadmin work rather than a generic tutorial dataset.

-## Why this exists

-Security tooling is a differentiator in most portfolios, which skew heavily toward web/AI projects.
-This demonstrates network fundamentals (ports, services, protocols), config auditing, and — just as importantly — how to turn raw scan output into a report a non-expert could act on, which is the actual job of a security tool.

 **Only run this against hosts/networks you own or have explicit permission to scan.** Scanning networks you don't control, even passively, can violate terms of service or local law.